 St Mary's vision includes a commitment to providing an innovative curriculum that equips girls for future study, life and work in the 21st century.
 The broad but rigorous curriculum recognises students' wide spectrum of abilities, interests and ambitions and embraces innovation in classroom practices and the integration of technology.
-The Senior School comprises over 950 students from Years 7 to 12.

-The Learning Programme
+The Learning Program

 Developing the Whole Person

-The beginning of the year is marked with an outdoor education camp which provides an opportunity for everyone to get to know each other.
+The beginning of the year is marked with an Outdoor Education Camp which provides an opportunity for everyone to get to know each other.
 Later in the year the girls travel to Canberra and Sydney as the culmination of their Year 7 studies.